Aam Olas EpisodesSocial IssuesTrending

 People often talk about inflation as if it begins and ends with consumer prices.
 In reality, utility access shapes how severe inflation feels.
 If electricity, gas, or transport systems are unreliable, households pay more in money, time, and stress.

 This also explains why public anger often sounds regional.
 People are not only comparing prices.
-They are comparing treatment.
+They are comparing treatments.

 The Emotional Cost of Feeling Ignored